5OME-ONE/The_Binary_Loader/README.md

     load -all <Binary>
     ```

-* Shows the details of the loaded binary.
+* Shows all previous details of the loaded binary together.
 ![alt text](Images/5.png)
 ![alt text](Images/6.png)